GoogleForCreators/web-stories-wp/docs/third-party-integration/story-editor/tutorial.md

 export default HeaderLayout;
 ```

-A new route has to be introduced which will serve a preview of the story.
-You can use client-side routing provided in the package [React router](https://reactrouter.com/) or handle your routes server side.
+A new route has to be introduced which will serve a preview of the story, for example using [React Router](https://reactrouter.com/) or a server-side solution.

-On this route, simply display story markup which was stored in the browser's local storage by using the callback `saveStoryById` described in step 2.
+On this route, simply display story markup which was previously stored in the browser's local storage using `saveStoryById`.

 You can use the following code sample to describe a component which overrides page's HTML with the one in the local storage.